 Audio Engineering by Joseph Peterson.
 Introduction read by Nicholas Broussard and Ashten Waldrup.

 A photo collage of photographs of Ashten Waldrup from his family archive.
 Photographs courtesy of the Waldrup family.

 Clockwise from top left: Bourbon Street Awards during Mardi Gras, courtesy of the LGBTQ+ Archives Project of Louisiana; "Gone Gay" one way sign in front of Oz on the corner of Bourbon and St. Ann Streets by Oliver Bruchez: CC BY-SA 2.0; Pride flags on balconies in the Gayborhood of the French Quarter by Paul R. Burley: CC BY-SA 4.0; Eat Restaurant on the corner of Dauphine and Dumaine Streets in the French Quarter, by Infrogmation of New Orleans, CC BY-SA 3.0; Andy Bergeron parading with his color guard group during the New Orleans Pride parade in June of 2018.
 Photograph by Brent Asay.

-Left to right: Taniya Walker before a PRIDE event; Taniya (in the front on the left) with her cousins at church in Newark, New Jersey; A bounce show at the Dragon's Den in New Orleansr.
+Left to right: Taniya Walker before a PRIDE event; Taniya (in the front on the left) with her cousins at church in Newark, New Jersey; A bounce show in New Orleans.
 Photographs courtesy of Taniya Walker.